woodser/monero-ts/README.md

 ## Overview

-This project is a Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero-project/monero v0.16.0.0 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.0).
+This project is a Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero v0.16.0.0 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.0).

 * Supports wallet and daemon RPC clients.
 * Supports fully client-side wallets using WebAssembly.